-As of the date of this Annual Report, the digital assets included in the Fund's portfolio as Fund Components are: UNI, AAVE, LDO, MKR, SNX, and CRV, and Digital Asset Reference Rate for each Fund Component is an Indicative Price.
+As of the date of this Annual Report, the digital assets included in the Fund's portfolio as Fund Components are: UNI, AAVE, MKR, CRV, LDO, and ONDO, and the Digital Asset Reference Rate for each Fund Component is an Indicative Price.
+Refer to Exhibit 1 to this Annual Report, "Note 4.
+Portfolio Rebalancing" for a description of the portfolio rebalancing events.